-The following table demonstrates the sensitivity to a reasonably possible change in Great British Pound and US Dollar, with all other variables held constant.
+The following table demonstrates the sensitivity to a reasonably possible change in Great British Pound, with all other variables held constant.
 The impact on the Group's profit before tax is due to changes in the fair value of monetary assets and liabilities.
 An increase of 5% means that the foreign currency appreciates over Euro.

-Change in GBP Effect on profit before tax €
+Change in GBP Effect on profit before tax

+€

+2023 +/- 5% +7-3,641

 2022 +/- 5% +/- 6,376

-2021 +/- 5% +/- 486

-Change in USD Effect on profit before tax €

-2022 +/- 5% +/- 100

-2021 +/- 5% +/- 1,063